Seasonal Affective Disorder in dogs

 Step one: Figure out if they’re choking or just coughing

 When choking, your dog will struggle to breathe.
 If they’re just coughing, they will still be able to breathe in.
-It’s more likely that they’re choking if they’ve just been playing with a toy, or munching on a chew.
+It’s possible that they’re choking if they’ve just been playing with a toy, or munching on a chew.

 Step two: Try to remove the object